 Personalisation and preferences unique to a traveller is something that organisations in other sectors are starting to master – providing truly personalised digital experiences.
 The travel and events sectors can use data to drive the perfect physical experience before, during and after a luxury event.
 In every industry, those that understand how to remove the friction are the ones that will be successful.

+Which digital disruptor start-up do you wish you’d founded?
 I wish I’d had shares in Amazon from 20 years ago.
 Jeff Bezos managed to start a business without having to spend a cent on the three key ingredients he needed – a transportation system, a connectivity platform, and a payments platform.
 In each case: FedEx, the Internet and Mastercard already existed meaning he could concentrate on a website that connected customers with books initially, then branch out into the vast shopping site that Amazon has now become.
-A close second would be Netflix – they have refined the subscription model.
-People are willing to pay $10/month every month for great content without ads.

 What is the most important thing businesses need to do to prepare for the workplace of the future?
 And what will the workplace of the future look like?

-The workplace of the future is constantly evolving.
-It won’t be one technology or service that drives fundamental change, but an associated culture change in not just the way we do work, but where we do work will be needed.
 Coming into a physical office 5 days of the week is likely to change forever, as employees decide they want to work for a variety of different companies over a working month and the Gig economy will start to impact all industries as we rent out our time, expertise and brands to the organisation that best satisfies our needs.

 The events industry is all about human interaction and real-life experiences.
 Do you think technology will ever replace the need for meeting in person?

-I’ve been fascinated as a professional speaker for nearly 20 years now we’re still travelling to conferences and events in person.
-Human nature is intrigued and inspired by travelling to new places and having new experiences.
 While we can beam in presenters via holograms or high-definition video, nothing can yet replace the passion of an amazing presenter or the discussions during the breaks and dinners.
 Put that together with an event in a dynamic and exciting city and I don’t believe humans will ever want this replaced by technology.

 What will change is that the time spent at events will be even more effective, as the sessions and people we really need to take notice of will be planned in advance using technology such as artificial intelligence to suggest to us the most effective itinerary based on everything a digital assistant can learn about us.

 Andrew Grill will be providing the opening keynote at inVOYAGE 2018 in Ras Al Khaimah, as part of a new content partnership with speaker bureau Speakers Corner.
+Read more about Andrew’s trip to the event and a great example of customer service here.